joelbinn/plant-uml-springboot-server/README.md

     $ mvn spring-boot:run

-Then if you open this README-file in a Markdown editor, an UML image shall appear between the horizontal lines below, when this page is reloaded:
+Then if you open this README-file in a Markdown editor, like [MacDown](http://macdown.uranusjr.com/), an UML image shall appear between the horizontal lines below, when this page is reloaded:

 * * *